AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 -----
 - ✅ Fix all 4 run situations to work with pages and further path elements, from deep link
 - ✅ Make everything able to use an alternative runtime.js
-- Run app stored in browser shows no options
+- ✅ Run app stored in browser shows no options
+- ✅ Cloud storage cache path fn from username, repo, commitId, subdir, filePath
-- Deploy server code to cache in storage with deploy id in the path
+- ✅ Deploy server code to cache in storage with commit id in the path
-- Server app runner loads the requested version
+- ✅ Server app runner loads the requested version
 - All capi requests must go the correct deploy id
 - Client reads version file to get deploy id
 - Generator writes metadata file to top level with default app in it
 - Deployment sets up redirect to default app at top level
+- Don't look up server app factory functions again once imported
+- Work out correct caching for runtime files

 Technical (from Part 1)